 Consider a bowl of steel-cut oats with antioxidant-rich berries if you want to start your day off on a healthy, balanced foot.
 This amino acid-antioxidant combo will have you firing on all cylinders for the whole day.

 When it comes to eating healthy, it’s hard to beat a rainbow of fresh produce.
 The unique health benefits of each fruit and vegetable are too many to list here but know that you can’t go wrong with a bowl of fresh fruit or veggies.
 Produce is a great mood regulator since they contain complex carbohydrates or carbs that slowly release their energy into our bodies throughout the day.
 This slow release translates to better-regulated moods, and therefore, a calmer you.
 If you want to focus on the most nutrient-dense produce, look for leafy greens like kale and spinach and antioxidant-rich fruits like berries.
-The vitamins and minerals in produce will nourish your body the way it’s supposed to be nourished, leaving you feeling as healthy as you can feel.
+The vitamins and minerals in products will nourish your body the way it’s supposed to be nourished, leaving you feeling as healthy as you can feel.